distributed-system-analysis/pbench/docs/API/V1/contents.md

 packaging.
 Note that the `/` separating the two parameters serves to mark the relative root directory of the tarball.
-For example `/api/v1/datasets/contents/<dataset>/` represents the root, and `/api/v1/datasets/contents/<dataset>/1-default/` represents the default first iteration directory.
+For example `/api/v1/datasets/contents/<dataset>/` represents the root, and `/api/v1/datasets/contents/<dataset>/directory/` represents a directory named `directory` at the root level.

 ## Request headers